Atilra: Advocating for Dairy Workers in Argentina

 Financial Indicators

-While Atilra does not disclose specific financial indicators such as revenue or profit, its influence is evident in its role in negotiating wages and working conditions.
-This significantly impacts the financial health of dairy companies and their employees.
-The recent closure of the Devoto plant highlights the financial strains affecting the industry.
+Although Atilra does not disclose specific financial indicators like revenue or profit, its significant influence is evident through its role in negotiating wages and working conditions.
+This role substantially impacts the financial health of dairy companies and their employees, particularly highlighted by the recent closure of the Devoto plant, which showcases the financial strains on the industry.

 Important Events

-One of the significant recent events involving Atilra is the closure of the Devoto plant due to economic difficulties, showcasing financial instability within the dairy sector and its subsequent impact on employment.
-Additionally, Atilra was involved in a conflict with Lácteos Vidal, which included blocking the Moctezuma plant in July 2022, demanding worker reclassification and salary increases.
-According to the union, 90% of the plants remain paralyzed, emphasizing the challenges faced.
+Recently, Atilra has been involved in several significant events, including the closure of the Devoto plant due to economic difficulties, illustrating financial instability within the dairy sector and its impact on employment.
+Atilra also engaged in a conflict with Lácteos Vidal, involving the blockade of the Moctezuma plant in July 2022, demanding worker reclassification and salary increases.
+The union reports that 90% of the plants remain paralyzed, emphasizing the industry's challenges.

 Future Plans

-Atilra aims to continue its advocacy for improving industry conditions and addressing economic challenges.
+Atilra aims to continue advocating for improved industry conditions and addressing economic challenges.
 The union focuses on policies ensuring job security and promoting a sustainable dairy industry, including lobbying for government support and industry reforms.
-As the dairy industry in Argentina navigates these challenging economic times, Atilra's role remains crucial in supporting the workforce and advocating for improvements that benefit both workers and industry sustainability.
-The union is demanding access to reactivation proposals and participation in decision-making, with pressure measures and judicial demands being planned.
+In these challenging economic times, Atilra's role remains crucial in supporting the workforce and advocating for improvements that benefit both workers and industry sustainability.
+The union plans to demand access to reactivation proposals and participation in decision-making, with pressure measures and judicial demands under consideration.

 Additional Issues

-The union reported complaints of unpaid wages and social contributions and highlighted issues facing workers due to the financial troubles of La Suipachense.
-Additionally, ATILRA decided to request the bankruptcy of SanCor due to a severe economic and labor crisis affecting the company, with a pre-bankruptcy debt involving 1,860 labor credits and unpaid salaries.
-The Argentine labor union is involved in the bankruptcy request of SanCor, with a stipulation for continued labor.
-The decision is left to the judge overseeing SanCor's financial restructuring.
+The union has reported complaints of unpaid wages and social contributions, highlighting issues for workers due to the financial troubles of La Suipachense.
+Atilra has also decided to request the bankruptcy of SanCor due to a severe economic and labor crisis affecting the company, with a pre-bankruptcy debt involving 1,860 labor credits and unpaid salaries.
+The Argentine labor union is actively involved in the bankruptcy proceedings of SanCor, warning about potential payment demands in labor courts.

 Related news